Satisfactory Academic Progress

 - The student must complete the Satisfactory Academic Progress Appeal form and return it to the Financial Aid Office along with supporting documentation.
 If the student is appealing as a result of Maximum Timeframe ineligibility they should complete a Maximum Timeframe Appeal form.
 Documentation to support the appeal is REQUIRED by both appeals.
 Incomplete forms or forms received without supporting documentation WILL NOT be reviewed.

-- The Satisfactory Academic Progress Appeal form along with the supporting documentation will be reviewed by a financial aid counselor to determine whether or not mitigating circumstances did exist and the appeal is justified.
+- The Satisfactory Academic Progress Appeal form along with the supporting documentation will be reviewed by a designated staff/faculty member to determine whether or not mitigating circumstances did exist and the appeal is justified.
 The student’s transcript and past performance will also be reviewed to determine if the student can reasonably benefit from an additional term with the help of financial aid.
 The student will be advised of the decision in writing.
 If the appeal is approved, the student will be placed on financial aid probation with an academic plan.
 The academic plan will specify what criteria must be met at the end of the appeal term in order for the student to receive financial aid for the next semester they attend.
 If the student fails to meet the specified criteria, aid will be terminated at the end of the probationary term.
 The student may submit additional appeals if NEW mitigating circumstances exist.
-The student must have successfully completed twelve (12) credit hours and made improvement to their standing before an additional appeal will be allowed.
+New documentation must be provided.

-- The Maximum Timframe Appeal form will be reviewed by the Financial Aid Appeals Committee.
+- The Maximum Timeframe Appeal form will be reviewed by a designated staff/faculty member.
 The student’s transcript and past performance will also be reviewed to determine if the student can complete their program within a reasonable amount of time.
 The student will be advised of the committee’s decision in writing.
 If the appeal is approved, the student will be granted a limited amount of time where they can continue pursuing their degree with the help of financial aid, if otherwise eligible.
 If the student fails to complete their program within the designated amount of time aid will be terminated.
 The student may submit additional appeals if NEW mitigating circumstances exist.
-The student must have successfully completed twelve (12) credit hours and made improvement to their standing before an additional appeal will be allowed.

-These policies are subject to change based on institutional, state, and federal guidelines
+These procedures are subject to change based on institutional, state, and federal guidelines